dtkdt100/circles_background/README.md

 ## Features

-Creates nice and simple background desgin, you can use our two classes.
+Creates a nice and simple background design, you can use our two classes.

-The first class is `ThreeCirclesBackground` witch lets you use out defult circle background design.
+The first class is `ThreeCirclesBackground` witch lets you use our defult circles background design.
 You can customize it using the pramater `gradientColor`.
 It can be set to `GradientColor.blue`, `GradientColor.red` or `GradientColor.custom`.
-If you choose to custom you need to also provide the pramater `colors`, it is the colors used for the circles gradient.
+If you choose the custom one you need also to provide the pramater `colors`, The colors are used for the circles gradient.
 It should be 3 lists long, and each list should contain at least two colors.

 ##### `GradientColor.blue`
 ![alt text](https://github.com/dtkdt100/circles_background/blob/main/screenshots/1.jpg)